rvoskamp/InfoCenter-Customizations-Demo/custom/demo/README.md

         ICC.globals.notify.warning('Custom Code Says', `err: ${err.toString()}`);
     }
 ```
 Code execution is suspended until the user is finished and dismisses the form, Ok/Cancel.
-At this point the execution will resumes with *res* containing the response from the user's interaction.
+At this point the execution resumes with *res* containing the response from the user's interaction.

 See the *demo* form interactions [here](code.js)